opendatatrentino/josman-maven-plugin/docs/README.md

 ### Customizing organization

 By default the organization is taken to be the Github organization.
 If you want to specify another, just use the `<organization>` tag in Maven `pom.xml`.
-To use a custom logo for the organization, you can create a file named `docs/ARTIFACTID-org-200px.png` (for example `docs/josman-maven-plugin-org-200px.png`).
+To use a custom logo for the organization, you can create a file named `docs/org-200px.png`.

 ### Markdown